 Table 3.12-18.
-Residential Buildings within ROW and within 150 feet of ROW Centerline underAlternative 5
+Residential Buildings within ROW and within 150 feet of ROW Centerline under Alternative 5

-Residential Buildings within 150-foot ROW Residential Buildings Outside ROW but within 150 feet of ROW Centerline Total Alternative 5 2 53 56
+Residential Buildings within 150-foot ROW Residential Buildings Outside ROW but within 150 feet of ROW Centerline Total Alternative 5 2 53 55

 Existing median home values in the analysis area counties are listed in Table 3.12-10.
 The majority of the property that would be affected by the proposed transmission line is agricultural, undeveloped, and forested land.
 The acres and values of agricultural, undeveloped, and forested lands in analysis area municipalities are listed in Table 3.12-9.
-As discussed in the analysis assumptions (Section 3.12.2.1), it is assumed that the proposed transmission line could reduce property values between 0% to 20% within

-150 feet of the ROW centerline, but these impacts would likely decrease over time.
-Therefore, impacts to property values under Alternative 1 are expected to be moderate and localized in the short term, and minor and localized in the long term.
+As discussed in the analysis assumptions (Section 3.12.2.1), it is assumed that the proposed transmission line could reduce property values between 0% to 20% within 150 feet of the ROW centerline, but these impacts would likely decrease over time.
+Therefore, impacts to property values under Alternative 5 are expected to be moderate and localized in the short term, and minor and localized in the long term.
+As discussed in Section 3.12.2.3.5, while most studies suggest that properties abutting the transmission line would be the most likely to experience potential property value impacts, there is potential for properties outside 150 feet of the ROW centerline to experience property value impacts as well.